-Instructor James Zappelli said the club recognised there was a need to build a class for youths to teach them how to play.
+Instructor James Zappelli said the club recognised there was a need to build a class for youths to teach the younger generation how to play golf.

 “One of the fathers told the club his son wanted to learn to play golf but there was didn’t have friend who wanted to come,” he said.